BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/mur.png) MUR: Multipart UR

-Multipart URs break URs into multiple pieces to allow for the transmission of smaller data sets, which is important when URs are used for communications as QR codes.
+**URI Format.** Multipart URs break URs into multiple pieces to allow for the transmission of smaller data sets, which is important when URs are used for communications as QR codes.

 For more see: